chrede88/home-ops/docs/cilium.md

 I installed Cilium at boot, so it could replace Flannel and Kubeproxy.
 As it was installed using Helm, Flux should be able to take over gracefully.

 ## Cilium CLI
-It can be useful to have the Cilium CLI tool install on your local dev machine.
+It can be useful to have the Cilium CLI tool installed on your local dev machine.

 ```zsh
 CILIUM_CLI_VERSION=$(curl -s https://raw.githubusercontent.com/cilium/cilium-cli/main/stable.txt)